mekkablue/Glyphs-Scripts/README.md

 * **Extract kern strings 2nd char:** asks you for a group of characters, then prompts you for one or more text files; it will then output all kerning pairs (containing these chars, found in the text files) to a new Edit tab, alphabetically sorted.
 Finds all pairs where the entered chars are the 2nd letter. *Needs Vanilla.*
 * **Find and Replace Kerning Groups:** GUI for searching and replacing text in the L and R Kerning Groups, e.g. replace 'O' by 'O.alt'.
 Leave the search field blank for appending.
 * **Find and Replace Metrics Keys:** GUI for searching and replacing text in the L and R metrics keys, e.g. replace '=X+15' by '=X'.
 Leave the search field blank for appending.
+* **New Tab with all Figure Combinations:** opens a new tab with all possible figure combos.
+Also outputs a string for copying into the macro window, in case the opening of the tab fails.
-* **Make tab with letter combos:** takes your selected glyphs and opens a new tab with all possible combinations of the letters.
+* **New Tab with all Selected Glyph Combinations:** takes your selected glyphs and opens a new tab with all possible combinations of the letters.
+Also outputs a string for copying into the macro window, in case the opening of the tab fails.
 * **Reset alternate glyph width:** resets the width of suffixed glyphs to the width of their unsuffixed counterparts.
 E.g., *Adieresis.ss01* will be reset to the width of *Adieresis*.
 * **Steal kerning from InDesign:** steals the kerning from text set in InDesign.
 Useful for extracting InDesign’s Optical Kerning values.
 * **Steal kerning groups:** steals left/right kerning groups for all selected glyphs from a 2nd font. *Needs Vanilla.*